-Distribution: West of the Cascades crest in Washington except in the Columbia River Gorge where found as far east as Klickitat County; southern British Columbia south to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; southern British Columbia to California.

-Habitat: Coastal cliffs, and ledges and gravelly soil in the foothills.
+Habitat: Coastal cliffs, ledges, balds, and gravelly soil in the foothills.

 Conservation Status: Not of concern